tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 * Show on Phones - option is specific to this template only

 ##### Hamburger Menu Icon Params, Left Side
-* Show on tablets - menus placed in the **phone-burger-menu-left** position always appear on phones, pick yes to have this also display on tablets
+* Show on tablets - pick yes to have this menu icon display on tablets
-* Show on desktops - menus placed in the **phone-burger-menu-left** position always appear on phones, pick yes to have this also display on desktops
+* Show on desktops - pick yes to have this menu icon display on desktops
 * Left Hamburger Menu Size - choose one of the available values (in pixels)
 * Left Hamburger Menu Color - use the color picker or type in a hexadecimal RGB value
 * Left Hamburger Line Cap - select round, square, or butt